benjamincrozat/content/posts/gpt-4-turbo.md

 3. Confirm your email address.
 4. [Log in](https://platform.openai.com/login?launch).
 5. Check for your free $5 of credits on [this page](https://platform.openai.com/account/billing/overview).
-Be careful, once you used them, the API keys you will generate won't work.
+Be careful, once you used them, the API keys you will generate won't work until you pay.

 ![The free $5 of credit given to all new developers.](https://life-long-bunny.fra1.digitaloceanspaces.com/media-library/production/228/conversions/V2xA6LlqgeEAd87BpKshqkY19sV9rp-metaQ2xlYW5TaG90IDIwMjMtMTEtMDYgYXQgMTkuNTUuMDdAMngucG5n--medium.jpg)

-7. [Generate your first API key](https://platform.openai.com/api-keys).
+7. [Generate your first API key for GPT-4 Turbo](https://platform.openai.com/api-keys).
 Be careful, it will only be displayed once.
 Copy and paste it into a password manager so it's stored securely.
-8. Start using GPT-4 Turbo's API!
+8. Start using your API key with GPT-4 Turbo's API!
 (Continue reading to learn how.)

 ![API key generation on OpenAI](https://life-long-bunny.fra1.digitaloceanspaces.com/media-library/production/227/conversions/yZF7oBp7WI9jbq8gFcNWDWtmQDWWXb-metaQ2xlYW5TaG90IDIwMjMtMTEtMDYgYXQgMjAuMDIuMjhAMngucG5n--medium.jpg)